 If you do this, keep records of everything you do along with copies of letters and emails you send, proof of posting, details of phone calls you made who to, when, and the outcomes.
 You must be able to show to the court that you’ve taken ‘all reasonable steps’.
 If all these fail, you could use a tracing service to locate them.
 The court will need to grant special dispensation if your spouse cannot be located so it’s going to save time and money if you can do the legwork and find out the address.

 Need more divorce and separation advice?
-We have a series of articles in our free family law advice hub.
+We have more useful advice in the family law advice hub.